lasp/xmera/src/fswAlgorithms/attControl/thrMomentumManagementCpp/thrMomentumManagementCpp.rst

 The module input and output messages are illustrated in Figure~\ref{fig:moduleImg}.
 The module has a single output message of type {\tt CmdTorqueBodyIntMsg} which contains the desired momentum change $\leftexp{B}{\Delta}\bm H$.

 There are 2 required input messages.
-The message of type {\tt RWArrayConfigMsg} is read in during the {\tt Reset()} method and provides the RW configuration states.
+The message of type {\tt RWArrayConfigMsg} is read in during the {\tt reset()} method and provides the RW configuration states.
 The message of type {\tt RWSpeedMsg} provides the current RW speeds and is read in during the {\tt Update()} method.

 Table `1 <#tab:inputRWSpeedTable>`__ shows the input message with the reaction wheel speed information.